evice-labs/solizone/solizone-evm/README.md

 # solizone-evm

-**The active Rust implementation of the Solizone execution layer and its current Logos publication path.**
+**The active Rust implementation of the Solizone EVM execution layer, persistent local chain state, and current Logos publication path.**

-`solizone-evm` executes Solidity contracts through REVM, packages the resulting execution data into a canonical Solizone block, publishes that block as a Logos inscription, and observes the publication reaching Logos finality.
+`solizone-evm` executes Solidity/EVM transactions through REVM, maintains recoverable EVM state, produces parent-linked canonical Solizone blocks, stores canonical block history locally, publishes canonical block bytes through the Logos Zone SDK, and can observe publication reaching Logos finality.

-The project has moved beyond the original REVM value-transfer proof.
+The current `feat/second-phase` branch has moved beyond the original single-execution proof into a **stateful, restartable, block-producing execution prototype**.

 > ⚠️ **Disclaimer:** Solizone is an independent research prototype and is **not an official Logos project**.